zebibyte (ZiB)

 In the early days of computing, data storage capacity was significantly smaller than what it is today.
 When storage capacity was calculated mostly in kilobytes and megabytes, it wasn't a big problem to use the same prefixes to refer to the two different multiplier systems.
 The differences between the numbers generated by the two systems of measurement were negligible.

-For example, one kilobyte (KB) of data storage equals 1,000 bytes using the power-of-10 decimal system.
-And one KB of data using the power-of-two binary system equals 1,024 bytes.
-The difference of 24 bytes, or 2.4%, is small enough to be ignored.
+For example, 1 kilobyte (KB) of data storage equals 1,000 bytes using the power-of-10 decimal system.
+And 1 KB of data using the power-of-two binary system equals 1,024 bytes.
+The difference of 24 bytes is small enough to be ignored.
 But data and storage capacity have grown since those early years, and bigger numbers have magnified the difference between the two measurement systems.

 Many enterprises are now dealing in terabytes (TB) and even petabytes of data.
-Using the power-of-10 decimal system, 1 TB of data is equivalent to 1,000,000,000,000 bytes, while a terabyte of data using the power-of-two binary system equals 1,099,511,627,776 bytes.
-That's a nearly 100 billion-byte, or 10%, difference, which can't be ignored.
+Using the power-of-10 decimal system, 1 TB of data is equivalent to 1,000,000,000,000 bytes, while 1 TB of data using the power-of-two binary system equals 1,099,511,627,776 bytes.
+That's a difference of nearly 100 billion bytes, which can't be ignored.
 At even higher levels of capacity, such as zettabytes and yottabytes, the differences between the two measurement systems are even greater.

 The development of the IEC standard for the binary system prefixes was meant to eliminate this confusion.
-Once the new prefixes were in place, the OS vendor in the example above would have used the binary system prefix of gibibyte (GiB) instead of the decimal system GB prefix and would have reported 93.13 GiB instead of 93.13 GB of capacity.
-The use of the binary prefixes would let the customer know the OS vendor was using a different measurement system from the hard drive manufacturer.
+Once the new prefixes were in place, the OS vendor in the previous example would have used the binary system's gibibyte instead of the decimal system's gigabyte, and would have reported 93.13 GiB instead of 93.13 GB of capacity.
+The use of the binary prefixes would let the customer know that the OS vendor was using a different measurement system from the hard drive manufacturer.

 The IEC's intentions were genuinely good in developing the new prefixes.
-However, they aren't being widely used, and, consequently, haven't solved the data capacity measurement problem.
-Academics, technical writers and open system developers are those most likely to use the binary prefixes, as they generally aren't used in commercial settings.
+However, they aren't being widely used, and consequently, they haven't solved the data capacity measurement problem.
+Academics, technical writers and open system developers are those most likely to use the binary prefixes, which generally aren't used in commercial settings.

 How large is a zebibyte?